vonschnappi/elastic-kibana-aws-tf/README.md

     * Listener on 5601 for kibana
     * Target group on 5601 for kibana
 * Jumper server
-    * One jumper server deployed in public subnet
+    * One jumper server deployed in a public subnet
     * SSH key saved in secrets manager under `ssh/jumper_key`
 * Elastic cluster
     * Three master nodes
     * Three data nodes
+    * Security groups allowing ssh access and elastic service ports from jumper
     * SSH key saved in secrets manager under `ssh/es_key`
 * Kibana instance
     * One kibana instance
+    * Security groups allowing ssh access and kibana service port from jumper
     * SSH key saved in secrets manager under `ssh/kibana_key`

 ## Deployment
 AWS recently [changed IAM role trust policy behavior](https://aws.amazon.com/blogs/security/announcing-an-update-to-iam-role-trust-policy-behavior/).
 When creating an IAM role, the trust policy should explicitly mention the role itself.
 However, this is [currently not possible with Terraform](https://github.com/hashicorp/terraform-provider-aws/issues/27034).
 The problem is that when Terrform tries to create the role, it first tries to create the trust policy.
 But that fails because the trust policy references a non-existing role.
 Bit of chicken and egg problem.
 To overcome the issue, you should first create the jumper and es roles without the role referenced in the trust policy.
 Then you can add the role ARN to the trust policy and run the complete apply:

 ### Targeted creation of IAM role
 ```hcl